philterd/philter/docs/docs/redaction/ledgers.md

 * **Dashboard**: click the delete (trash) icon next to a document on the **Redaction Ledgers** page.
 * **API**: `DELETE /api/ledger/{documentId}` removes that document's chain.
 See the [Ledger API](../api_and_sdks/api/ledger_api.md#delete-a-documents-ledger-chain).

-### 3. Automatic expiry (optional, off by default)
+### There is no automatic expiry

-If you want time-based expiry without running a manual purge, set the `REDACTION_LEDGER_TTL_DAYS` environment variable (see [Settings](../settings.md)) to a positive number of days.
-MongoDB then automatically expires entries older than that.
-It is **`0` (no expiry) by default**.
-If a deployment previously configured a TTL and you set the variable back to `0`, Philter drops the existing expiry index on startup so entries stop being auto-deleted.
+Earlier builds offered a `REDACTION_LEDGER_TTL_DAYS` variable that had MongoDB expire old entries.
+It was removed.
+Because MongoDB performs that deletion itself, it could not check legal holds and left no audit record, which is the opposite of what evidence retention requires.
+Schedule the purge above instead.
+If a deployment set the variable, Philter drops the leftover index at startup and logs that it has done so.

 ### Ledger entries survive user deactivation

 Deactivating a user account does **not** delete that user's ledger.
 Users are deactivated rather than deleted (see [User Management](../dashboard.md#user-management)), and deactivation never cascades to the ledger: every chain is retained and stays resolvable to the retained (deactivated) owning user, so the redaction evidence is preserved.
-The only ways ledger entries are removed are the three above (a deliberate manual purge, a single-chain delete, or optional automatic expiry).
+The only ways ledger entries are removed are the two above.

 ## Exporting Ledger Entries